Vaxess Technologies: History

 In February 2015, Verizon announced that Vaxess had won one of the $1M Verizon Powerful Answers Awards.
 Verizon issued approximately $6 million is prizes to 12 different organizations across 4 categories.
 Vaxess won first place in the Transportation category, above HopOn and Matternet.

 In March 2017, Vaxess announced the receipt of $6M in grants from The Bill and Melinda Gates Foundation to advance both an inactivated polio vaccine as well as a measles-rubella vaccine on the company's MIMIX platform.
 The grants will fund development of both the MIMIX platform as well as these two specific indications over the next two years.

 In November 2022, Vaxess announced $27 million in Series B funding.
-In December 2022, the company announced initial phase 1 clinicial trial results for its flu vaccine patch.
+In December 2022, the company announced initial phase 1 clinical trial results for its flu vaccine patch.

+In 2023, Vaxess and AstraZeneca announced the development of a skin patch for mRNA vaccines focused on pandemic flu.

+In May 2024, Vaxess announced $12 million in funding and named Rachel Sha as CEO of the company.